PropulsionCarriere/WP-Trade-Fair-Plugin/README.md

 _This is the Trade Fair project_.
 A modern WordPress plugin which uses the [WP Emerge](https://github.com/htmlburger/wpemerge) framework.
+It is currently available in French and English.

 ## Summary